smells-fishy/intro-digital-fab/about.md

 title: About
 permalink: /about/
 ---

-## Welcome to my Webpage for PHYS-S12: Introduction to Digital Fabrication
+<h1 id = "aboutTitle"> Welcome to my Webpage for PHYS-S12: Introduction to Digital Fabrication </h1>

 #### _About Me_